Saturday, November 28, 2009

 350 gr honey

-For decorating you can use different kind of nuts, chocolate chips, coconut, toasted sesame seeds and anything you want:)
+You can use different kinds of nuts, chocolate chips, coconut flakes, toasted sesame seeds for decoration.

 Separate egg whites from yolks.
-Beat egg yolks with mixer until they are light in color, separately beat egg whites until stiff peaks form.
-Very carefully mix beated whites and yolks, add salt, baking powder or 1 tbs vodka.
-Very carefully add in flour stirring, when it began thickening, work with hands and make dough.Your dough must be not too soft and not too hard.
-Cover the dough and let it rest for 15 min.
-Cut in 7 pieces, and roll each piece separately in circles and spread an oil on both sides.
-Cut the piece in 1.5 inch width stripes, and cut again in to short sticks.
+Beat egg yolks with mixer until they are light in color.
+Separately beat egg whites until it will form stiff peaks.
+Very carefully mix whites and yolks, add salt, baking powder or 1 tbs vodka.
+Carefully start adding flour, add some and then mix, add again and mix again.
+Feel the thickness of the dough.Your dough must be not too soft and not too hard.
+When you finished shaping out your dough, cover it and let it rest for 15 min.
+Then cut the dough in 7 equal pieces, and roll each piece separately in circles, (about 4 mm thick) and spread the oil on both sides.
+Cut out strips 1.5 inch wide, and cut the strips in to short sticks.

-Heat the oil in a deep frying pan, put the sticks that you made from one piece of dough and fry until light golden.
-Fry all the 7 pieces cutting in same style.
+Heat the oil in a deep frying pan, put in the short sticks that you cut out from one piece of the dough and fry until light golden color.
+Repeat the same with other pieces.
+(Usually I cut out all the dough and then start frying) Set aside fried short sticks.

-In a deep pan put all the sugar and water, and boil syrup.
-Syrup will be ready when u will check it in cold water - just put some drops of syrup in cold water, it must easily turn to a soft boll.
-Immediately add honey and simmer for 4-5 min, or until thicken, don't over boil it.
+In a deep pan put all the sugar and water, and cook the syrup.
+Check the readiness of the syrup: just put some drops of syrup in cold water, when they easily turn to a soft boll, syrup is ready.
+Immediately add in honey to this syrup and simmer for 4-5 min,more, don't over boil.

-Pour until hot on your fried sticks and carefully mix it with wooden spoon.
-Quickly serve on plates and shape them with your hand, gradually washing hands with cold water, or your hands will stick to Chak chak.
-Sprinkle some seeds or decorate it as your wish.
+Pour the syrup over the fried sticks while hot and carefully mix it with wooden spoon.
+Quickly serve on plates and shape them with your hands, gradually washing hands with cold water, otherwise, your hands will be sticky and it will be hard to shape the Chak chak on the plate.
+At the end, sprinkle some seeds on top or decorate it as you wish.

 Yoqimli Ishtaha!!!